RollerCoaster Tycoon: Legacy

 Planet Coaster, which has been called a spiritual successor to RollerCoaster Tycoon 3, was developed and published by Frontier Developments for Microsoft Windows and was released worldwide on 17 November 2016.
 Frontier Developments had previously worked in the amusement park construction and management genre with the Xbox port of RollerCoaster Tycoon, RollerCoaster Tycoon 3, Thrillville, Thrillville: Off the Rails, and Zoo Tycoon.

 Parkitect, released worldwide for Microsoft Windows, Mac OS X and Linux on 29 November 2018 after two years in early access, is similarly considered to be a spiritual successor to the first two RollerCoaster Tycoon games.

 OpenRCT2 (2014) is a free and open-source re-implementation of RollerCoaster Tycoon 2 which adds some additional features and fixes numerous bugs.

 Several user-created roller coasters with unusual or "sadist" designs received media attention after footage of them were posted on various imageboards and social media.
 In particular, a 2012 4chan thread describing a slow, ghostly train track attraction called "Mr. Bones' Wild Ride" – a ride lasting for four in-game years – became an Internet meme.
 The passengers are shown expressing "I want to get off Mr. Bones Wild Ride".
 At the ride's conclusion, the exit leads only to another boarding platform with a sign explaining that "the ride never ends".
 Both phrases have become popular memes.

 RollerCoaster Tycoon has been cited as an inspiration of professionals working in the real-life rollercoaster industry.

+World Wrestling Entertainment professional wrester John Cena stated during his appearance on the Joe Rogan Experience that he used to play Roller Coaster Tycoon on his laptop while traveling on the WWE bus.